Church-Web-Development/nic-website/EMAILJS_SETUP.md

 ```
 Hello {{to_name}},

-You have received a new message from the Cardiff International Church contact form.
+You have received a new message from the Newport International Church contact form.

 From: {{from_name}}
 Email: {{from_email}}